antitoxic/node-reversable-router/README.md

 # reversable-router

+***
+The project is without an active maintainer and is looking for one.
+Please see issue #6 for discussion on the topic.
+***

 `node.js` module for routing HTTP requests.
 Can be used standalone or as part of [express.js](http://expressjs.com/) framework.

 **Feature overview**: